userfrosting/learn/04.installation/01.requirements/02.essential-tools-for-php/docs.md

 Git is one of the most popular [version control systems](https://en.wikipedia.org/wiki/Version_control), originally created for aiding development of the Linux kernel.
 To start working with UserFrosting, you won't need to use **git** right away.
 However, Git is an important part of UserFrosting for many reasons:

-1. Many of the [asset management tools](#npm) that UserFrosting depends on, use git;
+1. Many of the [asset management tools](#npm) that UserFrosting depends on use git
-2. It makes it easier for you and your team to keep track of changes in your code, and allows your team to work simultaneously on different features;
+2. It makes it easier for you and your team to keep track of changes in your code, and allows your team to work simultaneously on different features
-3. It makes it easy to deploy and update your code on your production server (if you're using a VPS or dedicated hosting).
+3. It makes it easy to deploy and update code on your production server (if you're using a VPS or dedicated hosting)

 **Git is not the same as GitHub!** GitHub is a "social coding" company, while git is the open-source software around which GitHub was built.
 Many open source projects choose to use GitHub to host their git repositories, because GitHub offers free hosting for public repositories.
-However, you should be aware that there are other companies that offer free git hosting such as Atlassian (Bitbucket).
-Both also offers free _private_ repositories.
-You can also [set up your own server to host repositories](http://stackoverflow.com/a/5507556/2970321), or use a third-party package such as Gitlab, which has GitHub/Bitbucket-like features such as issue tracking, code review, etc.
+However, you should be aware that there are other companies that also offer free git hosting, such as Atlassian (Bitbucket).
+Both also offer free _private_ repositories.
+You can also [set up your own server to host repositories](http://stackoverflow.com/a/5507556/2970321).
+Third-party packages such as Gitlab also have GitHub/Bitbucket-like features such as issue tracking, code review, etc.

 ## Composer 2